resolute/memcache/README.md

 | client  | ERR_INVALID                               | 0x0102 |
 | client  | ERR_COMPRESSION                           | 0x0103 |
 | client  | ERR_SERIALIZATION                         | 0x0104 |

-These errors are bound to the `memcache` object and may be referenced like the following example:

 ```js
 const { ERR_KEY_NOT_FOUND } = require('@resolute/memcache/error');